rustwasm/wasm_game_of_life/README.md

 * `chapter-one`: A working, if minimal, implementation of Conway's Game of Life.

+  * `chapter-one-with-bug`: The same as `chapter-one`, but with a Real World bug I wrote.
+Debugging this is intended as an exercise for readers.

 ## Sending Pull Requests

 1. Checkout the branch for the first chapter that needs to be updated.
 Apply